We review VPNs independently, but we may earn commissions if you buy a VPN via our links.

 We calculated this rating by testing the VPN's security protocols, encryption, leak protection, and kill switch reliability.
 We also assessed the provider's track record and any past security incidents.

-TorGuard is a reliable choice for securing your online activity, outperforming its other rivals with diskless servers, first-party DNS servers, WebRTC and IPv6 leak protection, and a bug bounty that rewards the discovery of vulnerabilities.
-However, its kill switch could be more user-friendly, as it requires a full app restart and has a complicated name that might confuse users.
-To further improve security, the VPN should undergo independent security audits and make its code open-source.
+TorGuard is a reliable choice for securing your online activity, outperforming its other rivals with first-party DNS servers, WebRTC and IPv6 leak protection, and a bug bounty that rewards the discovery of vulnerabilities.
+However, the VPN is held back by a historic server breach, although no user traffic was compromised.
+To improve, the VPN should undergo an independent security audit, open-source its code, and move away from renting servers.

 Independent AuditNo